Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 3. Develop a panel of gene biomarkers and microbial signatures to monitor gill health.

-4. Assess the robustness of these biomarkers across regions and evaluate the efficacy of functional feeds under contrasting seawater temperatures.
+4. Assess the robustness of these biomarkers across project regions and evaluate the efficacy of an experimental functional feed under commercial conditions.

 APPROACH AND WORK PACKAGES